Janne Juvonen

-Janne Juvonen (born 3 October 1994) is a Finnish professional ice hockey goaltender.
-He is currently an unrestricted free agent who most recently played with HC Ambrì-Piotta in the National League (NL).
-Juvonen was selected by the Nashville Predators in the 7th round (203rd overall) of the 2013 NHL Entry Draft.
+Janne Juvonen (born 3 October 1994) is a Finnish professional ice hockey goaltender who plays for Kölner Haie of the Deutsche Eishockey Liga (DEL).
+Juvonen was selected by the Nashville Predators in the 7th round (203rd overall) of the 2013 NHL entry draft.

 Playing career

 Juvonen made his SM-liiga debut playing with Lahti Pelicans during the 2011–12 SM-liiga season.
-Following the 2017–18 season Juvonen signed with Austrian team HC TWK Innsbruck, however, following ten games with the team he signed with Swedish team Mora IK.
+Following the 2017–18 season Juvonen signed with Austrian team HC TWK Innsbruck.
+However, following ten games with the team, he signed with Swedish team Mora IK.

-Following Mora IK's relegation to the HockeyAllsvenskan, Juvonen opted to remain in the SHL, signing a two-year contract with newly promoted Leksands IF on 10 May 2019.
+Following Mora IK's relegation to the HockeyAllsvenskan, Juvonen opted to remain in the SHL, signing a two-year contract with newly-promoted Leksands IF on 10 May 2019.

-Juvonen backstopped Leksands for two seasons before leaving the club as a free agent to sign a two-year contract with Finnish-based club, Jokerit of the KHL, on 5 May 2021.
+Juvonen backstopped Leksands for two seasons before leaving the club as a free agent to sign a two-year contract with Finnish-based club Jokerit of the KHL, on 5 May 2021.

-On 5 November 2022 he was selected best player in the game of the Swiss National League SC Rapperswil Jona vs. HC Ambrì Piotta.
-The present for best player was handed over by Martin Oehry.
+Amid Jokerit's withdrawal from the league due to the Russia-Ukraine conflict, in March 2022, Juvonen signed with HC Ambrì-Piotta of the National League (NL) to finish the season.
+He spent the next three seasons with the club, winning the Spengler Cup with the team in 2022.

+In October 2025, Juvonen signed with Kölner Haie of the Deutsche Eishockey Liga (DEL).